JSON format used in Grew

 JSON encoding of nodes

-Nodes are described by an JSON objects where keys are node identifiers and values describe the node content.
+Nodes are described by a JSON object where keys are node identifiers and values describe the node content.

 The node content can be in one of the two following forms: